wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 For example, you can:

-- Obtain the user ID to create authenticated session or issue an access token in case of a login endpoint, or submit a payment while checking the user is allowed to do so in the case of payment endpoint.
+- Obtain the user ID to create an authenticated session or issue an access token in case of a login endpoint, or submit a payment while checking the user is allowed to do so in the case of a payment endpoint.
 - Check if the used signature type can be used for the given operation (for example, to disable biometry for payments above some value).
 - Check that the application is allowed to perform the operation (for example, your mobile banking app may be able to call all endpoints, while a mobile brokerage app could be restricted just to some endpoints).

 ## Summary

 We successfully guided you through the signature validation process, step by step.
 You should now be able to implement signature validation in any system you currently have.
-While the process is not not as straight-forward in the case of Spring framework, it is still manageable, and of course, we are always here to help.
+While the process is not as straightforward in the case of the Spring framework, it is still manageable, and of course, we are always here to help.